krakend/krakend-documentation/configuration/flexible-config.md

 # Usage
 The activation of the package works via environment variables, as follows:

 - `FC_ENABLE=1` to let KrakenD know that you are using Flexible Configuration.
-You can use `1` or any other value, just pass the variable ( `0` won't disable it!).
+You can use `1` or any other value (but  `0` won't disable it!).
 The file passed with the `-c` flag is the base template.
 - `FC_SETTINGS=dirname`: The path to the directory with all the settings files.
 - `FC_PARTIALS=dirname`: The path to the directory with the partial files included in the configuration file.
-Partial file are NOT evaluated, just inserted in the placeholder.
+Partial files DON'T EVALUATE, they are only inserted in the placeholder.
-- `FC_TEMPLATES=dirname`: The path to the directory with the sub templates included in the configuration file.
+- `FC_TEMPLATES=dirname`: The path to the directory with the sub-templates included in the configuration file.
 These are evaluated using the Go templating system.
-- `FC_OUT`: For debugging purposes, pass a filename where the final JSON result of parsing the template is saved.
+- `FC_OUT`: For debugging purposes, saves the resulting configuration of processing the flexible configuration in the given filename.
+Otherwise, the final file is not visible.

 For instance, let's assume you decided to organize your configuration as follows:

     .
     └── config
        ├── krakend.json
        ├── partials
        │   └── static_file.tmpl
        ├── templates
        │   └── environment.tmpl
        └── settings
            └── db.json

 Then you can run KrakenD from the terminal with this command: